ZigaPotrebujes/Data-science-European-countries/README.md

 - labeling only certain items on the chart
 - resourcefulness in scraping data
 - be wary, when using Numbeo as a source of information.
 Some, more common may be accurate, but some (especially those that are hard to quantify) can be completely out of whack
+[✓] extract at least 1 piece of useful information (to me) in the process